Join our fight and donate today

 Join us in fighting for women and girls around the world.
 We are unwavering in our commitment to be there for our clients, no matter what.Donate Now

 A World Without Choice:

 Marie Stopes International believes that safe abortion is a vital component of women’s reproductive healthcare, and that no woman should ever be denied access to a contraceptive method of her choice.
-We fundamentally cannot and will not agree to the Mexico City Policy because it violates our core belief in individual choice.
+We fundamentally cannot and will not agree to the policy because it violates our core belief in individual choice.
 Instead, we choose to stand in solidarity with women around the world and unquestionably support their ability to choose if and when they have children.

 Learn more about the impact of this policy’s reinactment by exploring the following sections:

 The Global Gag Rule will have detrimental effects on individual women and public health across the globe by dramatically increasing unintended pregnancies and abortions, as well as maternal deaths and illness.